Mumbai Suburban Railway: Travel classes

 There are also women-only cars (termed ladies special), and since 1992, Ladies Special trains with the entire train seats reserved for women passengers.
-A semi ladies special is a train with a few (e.g., three) coaches reserved for women.
-These designations can be combined with fast, slow, etc. with terms such as Slow Ladies Special.
+A semi ladies' special is a train with a few (e.g., three) coaches reserved for women.
+These designations can be combined with fast, slow, etc., with terms such as Slow Ladies Special, Fast Ladies Special, AC Ladies Special,etc.

 Air-conditioned

 The Mumbai Suburban Railways are known for their open doors and windows.
 This is because there is no ventilation system on the trains, and the train relies on natural air ventilation.
 This was introduced as a cost-saving measure, as an air-conditioning system would be rendered useless during rush hour.
 Leaving the doors open also allows for a fast boarding process, as the trains stop for only 10 seconds, to combat overcrowding.
-In 2016, the Indian Railways manufactured its first AC local train for providing better journeys in the hot and humid summer season.
+In 2016, the Indian Railways manufactured its first AC local train to provide better journeys in the hot and humid summer season.
 This rake is manufactured at the Integral Coach Factory, Chennai.
 It has several new facilities, such as connected vestibules and automatic doors.
-It runs from to on Western line and Chhatrapati Shivaji Maharaj Terminus to and on Central line.
+It runs from to on the Western line and Chhatrapati Shivaji Maharaj Terminus to and on the Central line.
 AC trains include fast and slow locals and started their run from 25 December 2016 on WR and 30 January 2020 on CR.